 Audits

-Audit messages are subject to a retry forever policy.
-This means that the adapter will retry forwarding such message to ServiceControl until it succeeds.
+Audit messages are subject to a retry forever policy; the adapter will retry forwarding audit messages to ServiceControl until they succeed.

 Retries

-The adapter picks up the message and forwards it to the destination using its endpoint-facing transport.
+The adapter then picks up the message and forwards it to the destination using its endpoint-facing transport.

 Failed messages sent by the endpoints to the error queue are subject to a retry forever policy.
-This means that the adapter will retry forwarding such message to ServiceControl until it succeeds.
+This means that the adapter will retry forwarding these messages to ServiceControl until they succeed.

-Transport Adapter will attempt to retry delivering failed messages selected for retry for the configured number of times.
+The transport adapter will retry delivering failed messages selected for retry for the configured number of times.
 If messages processing still fails, the messages will be routed back to ServiceControl and will reappear in ServicePulse.
-Following API controls the maximum number of attempts to forward a retry message:
+The following API controls the maximum number of attempts to forward a retry message:

 transportAdapterConfig.RetryForwardingImmediateRetries = 10;